bahrus/xtal-state/README.md

 ```

 When the watchedObject changes, it will be merged into the (existing) history.state object, forming a new history.state object.

+Two additional properties / attributes allow you to specify the title and url for the history update change.
+They are named "title" and "url."

 ## Departmentalizing Part II